ChuckTSI/BetterThanNothingWebInterface/JOESTARLINK.md

 As for the monopolies providing the backhauls for people like Joe, hopefully they will be forced to lower their price in turn making it so starlink is not cheaper for 5 to 15 times the speed.
 Heaven forbid starlink hits their goal of 1Gbs/ Customer.
 THough I suspect those Gb connections will be used for companies like Joes to provide more affordable internet.

+<b>Final Answer</b>: Do you need 150Mbps Internet in the Country?
+Maybe.
+But probably not.
+You could most likekly be VERY comofortable with 50/10.
+Even 75/15.
+AS long as it is reliable and makes sense for your situation.